Nasturtium: planting, sowing, caring for

 Canary Nasturtium and Elegant Nasturtium will bloom profusely if their roots are kept moist and their young shoots in full sun.

-Very floriferous and fast-growing, they can reach 2 m in a single summer, making nasturtiums a great choice as climbers, as well as ground cover.
+Very floriferous and fast-growing, they can reach 2 m in a single summer, making nasturtiums an excellent choice as climbers, as well as ground cover.
 In open ground, when not guided on a support, they will form a beautiful bushy mass in the foreground of a flowerbed, in a border, or over a low wall.

 Climbing annual nasturtiums are perfect for quickly dressing up a trellis in an original way, flowering a fence, a gazebo, or pergola with elegance.

-Dwarf varieties will quickly form a wide mat, create flowering borders, and can also be grown in pots, window boxes, or hanging baskets, from which they will cascade with leaves and flowers.
+Dwarf varieties will quickly form a wide carpet, create flowering borders, and can also be grown in pots, window boxes, or hanging baskets, from which they will cascade with leaves and flowers.

-Edible, nasturtiums also find their place in vegetable gardens where they have the added benefit of attracting aphids that will leave your vegetables alone!
+Edible, nasturtiums also find their place in vegetable gardens, where they have the added benefit of attracting aphids away from your vegetables!

 When to Plant Nasturtiums?